cis-famu/oer-assignment-oer-group-2/chapter2.md

 ## OBJECTIVES
 After completing this chapter, students will be able to:

 Identify input and output streams
 Read data from the standard input device
 Describe input stream functions get, ignore, putback, and peek Write data to the standard output device
-    Use manipulators in a program to format output Perform input and output operations using the string data type Read data from a file (include examples)
+Use manipulators in a program to format output
+Perform input and output operations using the string data type Read data from a file
-    Write data to a file (include examples)
+Write data to a file

 ## Introduction
 In Chapter 2, much of of C++'s input/output (I/O) basics were covered.
 Things like using cin and cout